How To: Find Your Stance

-Don’t wait ’til a cold parking lot on opening day to put your new kit together—get it done before the season even starts.
-Grab a Phillips screwdriver, a tape measure, and dive in.
+Get it done before the season even starts.
+Grab a screwdriver, a tape measure, and dive in to setting up your new snowboard.

 Once you know your stance, you can set your binding angles.
 It's all about what's comfortable for you and your knees.
 Basic stance angles are between 12 and 21 degrees up front and zero in the back.
 If you plan on riding switch, put a lil' negative angle on your back foot for a duck stance.
 Want to Euro carve?
 Add positive angles.
 Test different adjustments to see what feels best.